Sadio ManeSenegalese Footballer

-Sadio Mane is a Senegalese footballer who plays for Premier League club Liverpool FC.
+Sadio Mane is a Senegalese footballer who plays as a forward for Bayern Munich.

-The African forward started his career at French club Metz before the winger completed a switch to Swiss side Red Bull Salzburg in 2012.
+The forward started his career at French club Metz before the winger completed a switch to Austrian side Red Bull Salzburg in 2012.

 Mane earned a move to Southampton in 2014 after he helped Red Bull Salzburg to win the Austrian Bundesliga and Austrian Cup.